KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when one of the arguments provided to a method is not valid.

-    [System.ArgumentException]::New("one of the arguments provided to a method is not valid.")
+    throw [System.ArgumentException]::New("one of the arguments provided to a method is not valid.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.ArgumentException.aspx)